Aleksandr Ryazantsev: Zenit Saint Petersburg

 In Quarter-finals UEFA Europa League 2014-2015 The First Leg Sevilla vs Zenit Saint Petersburg in Ramón Sánchez Pizjuán Ryazantsev struck just before the half-hour, He scored with a way to get a pass from teammate towards the left side and then he dribbled quickly and kicked the ball hard toward the goal keeper Sergio Rico then pushed over easily and the ball rebounds that led to her quickly struck by Ryazantsev himself and succeed becoming Goal.
 This match was won by Sevilla 2-1, For Ryazantsev own, this is the second Goal of the goal he scored to Spanish club.

 Ural Sverdlovsk Oblast

 On 24 February 2016, he was loaned to FC Ural Sverdlovsk Oblast until the end of the 2015-16 season.

 Amkar Perm

 On 11 July 2017, he was loaned to Amkar Perm until the end of the 2017-18 season.

 On 10 June 2018, Ryazantsev announced that his Zenit contract that expired at the end of the 2017–18 season will not be extended.

 Khimki

 On 14 September 2018, he joined the Russian Football National League club FC Khimki.

 Torpedo Moscow

 On 11 June 2019, he signed a one-year contract with FC Torpedo Moscow.

+On 30 May 2023, Ryazantsev extended his contract with Torpedo for the 2023–24 season.